Probate Document Preparation in Arizon

 Is Probate Always Necessary For All Situations?

-Before determining whether or not a probate is necessary, somebody must make a catalogue of all assets owned at the time of death.
+bate is necessary, somebody must make a catalogue of all assets owned at the time of death.
 This is necessary because you must find out if anything is still titled in the person’s name after death.
 If the person has no assets or did not have any assets titled to them at time of death, then a probate is not necessary.
 One exception to this is if notice must be given to the decedent’s creditors to show that their estate is insolvent.

 Do I need professional to help me?

-It is highly recommended that you use professional help when going through the probate process.
+t is highly recommended that you use professional help when going through the probate process.
 However, we cannot give legal advice and everybody should make their own decision.
 But the process is very complicated.
 Even minor mistakes can result in extreme delays and potential loss of assets.
 For example, there are many words that are only used in a probate context and are unfamiliar to the layperson, resulting in unneeded complications when misunderstood.